kinode-dao/kinode-book/src/kit/build.md

   [DIR]  The package directory to build [default: /home/nick/git/kit]

 Options:
+      --no-ui
-      --no-ui                    If set, do NOT build the web UI for the process; no-op if passed with UI_ONLY --ui-only                  If set, build ONLY the web UI for the process; no-op if passed with NO_UI -s, --skip-deps-check          If set, do not check for dependencies --features <FEATURES>      Pass these comma-delimited feature flags to Rust cargo builds -p, --port <NODE_PORT>         localhost node port; for remote see https://book.kinode.org/hosted-nodes.html#using-kit-with-your-hosted-node [default: 8080]
+          If set, do NOT build the web UI for the process; no-op if passed with UI_ONLY --ui-only
+          If set, build ONLY the web UI for the process; no-op if passed with NO_UI -s, --skip-deps-check
+          If set, do not check for dependencies --features <FEATURES>
+          Pass these comma-delimited feature flags to Rust cargo builds -p, --port <NODE_PORT>
+          localhost node port; for remote see https://book.kinode.org/hosted-nodes.html#using-kit-with-your-hosted-node [default: 8080]
+  -d, --download-from <NODE>
+          Download API from this node if not found
+  -w, --world <WORLD>
+          Fallback WIT world name
+  -l, --local-dependency <DEPENDENCY_PACKAGE_PATH>
-  -d, --download-from <NODE>     Download API from this node if not found -w, --world <WORLD>            Fallback WIT world name -l, --local-dependency <PATH>  Path to local dependency package (can specify multiple times) -f, --force                    Force a rebuild
+          Path to local dependency package (can specify multiple times) -a, --add-to-api <PATH>
+          Path to file to add to api.zip (can specify multiple times) -f, --force
+          Force a rebuild
+  -v, --verbose
-  -v, --verbose                  If set, output stdout and stderr -h, --help                     Print help
+          If set, output stdout and stderr
+  -h, --help
+          Print help

 ```

 ### Optional positional arg: `DIR`